1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 62) Come back to this dialogue

-“The proposals for introduction of hybrid corn in the
-U.S.S.R. were based on its success in the United States where
-its use had increased yields by 20 to 30 per cent on millions
-of acres”
-(Medvedev and Lerner, p.
-64)

 “But this progressive practice met the
 sharp resistance of Lysenko, Prezent, Ol’shansky, and others,”
 (Medvedev and Lerner, p.
 64)